Hiking the East Coast Trail Newfoundland

 East Coast Trail Accommodations

 If you love thru-hikes where you have nice beds to stay in, then put the East Coast Trail on your list!
 The Great Canadian Trail’s self-guided multi-day hike accommodations were different than other thru-hikes I’ve done.
-Instead of hiking from place to place and staying at the endpoints, often you stayed at one B&B for a few nights at a time.
+Instead of hiking from place to place and staying at the endpoints, you often stayed at one B&B for a few nights at a time.
 I enjoyed staying at a B&B for multiple nights and having transportation to the various trailheads!
 This also meant that I was able to hike with just a day pack instead of a bigger backpack!

 During my 6 days in Newfoundland, I stayed in two different B&Bs.
 Both were incredibly welcoming and comfortable.
 However, the B&B in Port Kirwin that Great Canadian Trails uses was special; going above and beyond in so many ways.